tonamatos/wiederhold-notes/content/MAT246/6/Complex numbers.md

 >>
 >>Use your knowledge of Calculus to show that $E$ is bi-continuous.

-The last exercise is equivalent to showing that $E$ is a _homeomorphism_, which is a map that preserves all topological properties.
+The last exercise shows that $E$ is a _homeomorphism_, which is a map that preserves all topological properties.
 Note, if you knew this beforehand, then that the fact that $S_2$ is a compact subset of the three-dimensional space immediately gives that $\mathbb C^*$ is compact as well.